msoyka/Augmented-ITCSS-Architecture/README.md

 ### Modules & Frameworks Scope's ITCSS - Basic Overview:
-Lets talk about the purpose of each layer within the itcss' "Modules" and "Frameworks" Scope's architecture.
+Lets talk about the purpose of each layer within the itcss "Modules" and "Frameworks" Scope's architecture.

 All "Modules" and "Frameworks" Scope's could all have any of the options listed in the "Global Scope's" description above.
 However, there are a couple additions that are important to note.
 Note: These are just the ones that pertain to our projects.
 Feel free to tweak based of your projects needs.